causeImCloudy/cyberpatriotwiki/practice-resources/images.md

 # Introduction
 This section serves as a resource for downloading training images.
 CyberPatriot images are images provided by CyberPatriot, while all other images are created by the coaches and mentors.

 Golden Images are images which have been not been touched past initial configuration and can be used as a reference or to build new images.

+Other resources are external websites that provide game like challenges in the cybersecurity feild.

 <br/>